gkrajewski/CDI-online/README.md

 ### v1.6
 * Changed: CAT items displayed without an unnecessary new line
 * Changed: Removed brackets
+* Added: Text saying about a need for wait when the CAT is loading (issue #177)

 ### v1.5
 * Added: more informative error for database saving failure (issue #172)